 Your big toe drifts toward your second toe, which forces the joint at the ball of your foot to stick out, leading to toe pain, foot pain and pain in the ball of your foot.
 Bunions develop gradually, and over time the deformed toes make it painful to walk, wear certain shoes and affect your mobility.

 Sadly, bunions are a widespread condition.
 According to the research published on PubMed, approximately 23 percent of American adults aged 18 to 65 years have bunions.
-If you’re suffering from bunion pain, don’t hesitate to contact Dr. Velimir Petkov at the podiatry clinic in New Jersey to begin your bunion correction and start walking freely again.
+If you’re suffering from bunion pain, don’t hesitate to contact Dr. Velimir Petkov at the podiatry office in Clifton to begin your bunion correction and start walking freely again.

 Bunions develop gradually for a variety of reasons and the exact causes of this foot condition have yet to be determined.
 However, there are several factors that seem to correlate with hallux valgus development.
 Some people are more prone to bunions because of their genes.

 Contrary to popular belief, improper shoes are not the main cause.
 But they can increase the risk of bunions development and make the issue worse.
 This is especially true for women who are used to wearing shoes with pointed toes or high heels.
 On the other hand, some people wear tight shoes on a daily basis and never get bunions.

 The most common risk factors for bunions are: